Cognizant-RDMAI/Open-Anomaly-Detection-Model/README.md

 - Real Time Event Classification

-## 5. Installation Instructions including requirements
+## 5. Installation instructions including requirements
 Installation Guide
 This guide walks you through setting up the **OpenRealTimeClassificationModel** project in your local or cloud environment.